project-koku/koku-metrics-operator/README.md

 $ make deploy-branch
 ```

-Verify that the koku-metrics-operator is up and running:
+Verify that the costmanagement-metrics-operator is up and running:

 ```console
 $ oc get deployment